etnt/cryptic/docs/DOCKER.md

 ```

 During onboarding:
-1. Generate a GPG key (or use existing one)
+1. Use your existing GPG key (the one you just created)
 2. The fingerprint is already registered (from the bootstrap step)
 3. Request your TLS certificate
 4. Start using Cryptic!